jneo8/clickhouse-setup/README.md

 - 2 clusters, with 2 shards
 - Each shard has 2 replica server
 - Each cluster has its own query node
-- Use ReplicatedMergeTree & Distributed table to setup our table.

 ### Cluster